cs-mmeza/RoboND-Kinematics-Project/README.md

 Before We start coding any instruction to move our robot arm.
 It is necessary to calculate the rotation and translation necessary to do it.

-First, we need to know our robot better, separating the robot arm by joins and links, considering the distance between each join.
+First, we need to know our robot better, separating the robot arm by joints and links, considering the distance between each joint.
 We also, need to divide the arm into frames that allow us to make the calculation easier. normally you can find this information in the manufacturer's manual. but, In this case, we are going to be looking in our [kr210.urfd.xacro](https://github.com/csilver2/RoboND-Kinematics-Project/tree/master/kuka_arm/urdf) File to get this information.

-The URFL file contains useful references about the coordinates of our robot arm,  in the code below you can see an example of the join 1 with 3D coordinates referenced to the base join or join 0:
+The URFL file contains useful references about the coordinates of our robot arm,  in the code below you can see an example of the joint 1 with 3D coordinates referenced to the base joint or joint 0:

 ```python
 <joint name="joint_1" type="revolute">